-- ▶ A cash flow criterion will be established to fund operations, maintenance and certificates of participation expenses for the first half of the fiscal year, prior to receipt of the first installment of the property tax allocation and sewer service user fees which are collected as a separate line item on the property tax bill.
-The level of this criterion will be established as the sum of an amount equal to six months operations and maintenance expenses and the total of the annual debt (COP) service payments due in August each year. - ► An operating contingency criterion will be established to provide for non-recurring expenditures that were not anticipated when the annual budget and sewer service fees were considered and adopted.
-The level of this criterion will be established at an amount equal to ten percent of the annual operating budget.
+▶ A cash flow criterion will be established to fund operations, maintenance, and certificates of participation expenses for the first half of the fiscal year, prior to receipt of the first installment of the property tax allocation and sewer service user fees which are collected as a separate line item on the property tax bill.
+The level of this criterion will be established as the sum of an amount equal to six months operations and maintenance expenses and the total of the annual debt (COP) service payments due in August each year.

-- ▶ A capital improvement criterion will be maintained to fund annual increments of the capital improvement program.
-The long-term target is for one half of the capital improvement program to be funded from borrowing and for one half to be funded from current revenues and reserves.
-With this program in mind, the target level of this criterion has been established at one-half of the average annual capital improvement program over the next ten years. - ▶ A catastrophic loss, or self-insurance, criterion will be maintained for property damage including fire, flood and earthquake, for general liability and for workers' compensation.
+- ➤ An operating contingency criterion will be established to provide for non-recurring expenditures that were not anticipated when the annual budget and sewer service fees were considered and adopted.
+The level of this criterion will be established at an amount equal to ten percent of the annual operating budget. - ▶ A capital improvement criterion will be maintained to fund annual increments of the capital improvement program.
+The target level of this criterion has been established at one-half of the average annual capital improvement program over the next ten years. - ▶ A catastrophic loss, or self-insurance, criterion will be maintained for property damage including fire, flood, and earthquake, for general liability and for workers' compensation.
 This criterion is intended to work with purchased insurance policies, FEMA disaster reimbursements and State disaster reimbursements.
-The potential infrastructure loss from a major earthquake, of which OCSD currently has limited outside insurance coverage of \$25 million, has been estimated to be as high as \$1.3 billion.
-The level of this criterion has been set at \$57 million should such a catastrophic event occur.
-This criterion amount will assist OCSD with any short-term funding needs until Federal and State assistance becomes available. - ► Accumulated capital funds will be set aside for certain specific, short-term capital improvements as the need and availability arise. - ➤ A capital replacement/renewal criterion has been established to provide thirty percent of the funding to replace or refurbish the current collection, treatment and disposal facilities at the end of their useful economic lives. - Based on the Facilities Evaluation Report completed in December 2017, the current replacement value of these facilities is estimated to be \$3.56 billion for the collection facilities and \$7.18 billion for the treatment and disposal facilities.
-The initial criterion level has been established at \$50 million, which will be augmented by interest earnings and a small portion of the annual sewer user fee, in order to meet projected needs through the year 2030. - Provisions of the various certificates of participation (COP) issues require debt service reserves to be under the control of the Trustee for that issue.
-These reserve funds are not available for the general needs of OCSD and must be maintained at specified levels.
-The current level of required COP service reserves is projected to be \$170.8 million. - ► Accumulated funds exceeding the levels specified by District policy will be maintained in a rate stabilization fund.
+The potential infrastructure loss from a major earthquake, of which OC San currently has limited outside insurance coverage of \$25 million, has been estimated to be as high as \$1.3 billion.
+The level of this criterion has been set at \$100 million should such a catastrophic event occur.
+This criterion amount will assist OC San with any short-term funding needs until Federal and State assistance becomes available. - ► Accumulated capital funds will be set aside for certain specific, short-term capital improvements as the need and availability arise. - ➤ A capital replacement/renewal criterion has been established to provide thirty percent of the funding to replace or refurbish the current collection, treatment and disposal facilities at the end of their useful economic lives. - Based on the Facilities Evaluation Report completed in December 2017, the current replacement value of these facilities is estimated to be \$3.56 billion for the collection facilities and \$7.18 billion for the treatment and disposal facilities.
+The initial criterion level has been established at \$75 million, which will be augmented by interest earnings and a small portion of the annual sewer user fee, in order to meet projected needs through the year 2030. - ▶ Provisions of the various certificates of participation (COP) issues require debt service reserves to be under the control of the Trustee for that issue.
+These reserve funds are not available for the general needs of OC San and must be maintained at specified levels.
+The current level of required COP service reserves is projected to be \$170.8 million. - ➤ Accumulated funds exceeding the levels specified by OC San policy will be maintained for future capital improvements and rate stabilization.
 These funds will be applied to future years' needs in order to maintain rates or to moderate annual fluctuations.
 There is no established target for this criterion.